coto/coto.github.io/resume.md

 - After 2015 edition, I quit the organization, transfered the rights to third parties, the conference was renamed to www.starsconf.com.

-[^framework]: At that time, JavaScript frameworks like Sencha, jQuery, Angular, React and others, did not exist.
+[^framework]: At that time, JavaScript frameworks like Sencha, jQuery, Angular, React and others did not exist.

 [usach]: http://www.usach.cl
 [usm]: http://www.utfsm.cl